joey-qytyku/OS-90-i386/docs/README.md

 The kernel will call the 16-bit filesystem but traps disk access to perform it in protected mode for performance.

 * Do not use disk cache software
 I have not tested this, but SMARTDRV will cache disk contents to memory, sometimes XMS blocks.
-It will not be able to flush disk contnets when the OS boots.
+It will not be able to flush disk contents when the OS boots.

 * Summary
 Run DOS light for compatibility.

 # Editions